NATO-Russia talks: Starting point or standoff? | DW | 11.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Stakes are high and expectations low as the 30 allies sit down for talks with Russia for the first time in 18 months.
+Stakes are high and expectations low as the 30 allies sit down for the first talks with Russia in more than two years.
 Teri Schultz reports that neither side initially sees room for compromise on Ukraine's future status.

 US Secretary of State Antony Blinken tempered hopes for progress in this week's spate of meetings with Russia by describing the situation as "talking in an atmosphere of escalation with a gun to Ukraine's head."